-Hadyn’s art practise explores relationships between past and present, the real and imaginary, history and myth.
+Hadyn’s art practice explores relationships between past and present, the real and imaginary, history and myth.

 “Much of my work over the years represents an ongoing interest in how we connect with our environment and what sort of magic we can conjure from that relationship”.

 Many of these projects have referenced historical and narrative imagery that as he explains “attempts to define our contemporary situation within the context of art history, inheritance and society, and particularly how these factors might impact on our environmental future”.

 Living the creative life for over forty years he spends his time between his studio and home in Wollombi and his Sydney studio at Coburn Fine Art in Georges Heights, Mosman.
 Although having moved between these two locations for many decades, the stimulation of these two very different environments has somehow worked in a way that provides constant inspiration.

 His very diverse career has included paintings, public sculpture, and what he calls ‘cut-outs’ (low-relief paper sculpture), as well as experimenting with many mediums.
 “Looking back over the years I’ve come to realise that although having experimented in different ways, the consistent thread is the nexus between humanity and environment”.